finkelbert/ProPer_Projekt/README.md

 The 5th script suggests a method to allocate ProPer values to selected syllables.
 This is useful in order to aggregate data that can be comparable via descriptive and inferential statistical analyses.

 The current version extracts ProPer values (e.g. Synchrony, ∆F0 etc.) that are associated with the periodic energy mass that has its center (CoM) within an interval of interest (the manually segmented TextGrid intervals).
-In the cases when there are multiple CoM in a single interval, the values of the strongest mass are chosen.
+In the cases when there are multiple CoMs in a single interval, the values of the strongest mass are chosen.

 ***